corsfix/docs/src/content/docs/free-tier.md

 ---
 title: Free Tier
-description: Learn how you can try Corsfix for free to quickly integrate your website.
+description: Learn how you can use Corsfix for free to quickly fix CORS errors in your website.
 ---

 Our free offerings are designed you so you can quickly use Corsfix with your website.